caffeinery/coffea/README.md

 This is a guide on how to implement a new protocol with coffea.

-Protocols are functions that take `config`, a network configuration, and a `dispatch` function as arguments.
+Protocols are functions that take `config` (a network configuration), and a `dispatch` function as arguments.
 They return a function that will handle all *calling events* sent to the protocol later.

 A simple protocol could look like this: